collodi/codepark_games/battleship/README.md

      - height - number of blocks representing the height of the board

    - return value
-     - a list of tuples; each tuple in the form of (row, column, orientation)
+     - an array of arrays; each sub-array in the form of [row, column, orientation]
      - the ship will be placed at specified row, column value and in the specified orientation
      - orientation has two possible values: 'H' and 'V', representing horizontal (to right) and vertical (to downwards)
      - the list should contain the exact number of ships